calabozo/calabozo.github.com/statistics/tests.md

 # Contingency tables

+A [contingency table](https://en.wikipedia.org/wiki/Contingency_table) (also known as a cross tabulation or crosstab) is a type of table in a matrix format that displays the (multivariate) frequency distribution of the variables.

 ## Pearson's Chi-square

 The [Pearson's chi-square](https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test) test can be used to **test for independence between categorical data**.
 * The *null hypothesis* for this test is that the variables are independent (i.e. that there is no statistical association).
-* The alternative hypothesis is that there is a statistical relationship or association between the two variables.
+* The alternative hypothesis is that there is a statistical relationship or association between the variables.

 These are the assumptions for this test:
 * Simple random sample